afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Power/Power_en.md

 Nothing is required.

+## Brownout

+If you are using batteries to power the system during boot-up, you can have a critical brownout.
+The most likely culprits are **poor electrical connections or faulty welding**.

+Brownout causes a never-ending boot-up loop.
+Since there is no USB cable,
+you cannot check for error messages.

+However, you may look for the following symptoms thanks to on-board LED lights (if any):

+- Dimmed power light.
+- Flickering power light.
+- Never-ending flashing TX light (UART transmission at all times).

 ## Further reading

 For an explanation on how how to power the DevKit board, take a look at these articles: